cloudify-cosmo/getcloudify.org/guide/3.0/quickstart.md

 # Step 5: Test Drive the Application

 To test the application, you will need to access it using its public IP address.
-Locate the VM that runs the nodejs server in your OpenStack dashboard, and use port 8080 to access it from your web browser.
+Go to 11.0.0.7:8080 to access it from your web browser.
 You should see the nodecellar application.
 Click the "Browse wines" button to verify that the application was installed suceesfully and can access the mongodb database to read the list of wines.

 ![Nodecellar](https://raw.githubusercontent.com/cloudify-cosmo/cloudify-nodecellar-openstack/master/nodecellar.png)